gsgbills/MITIBMCloud/README.md

 ### Step 5: Create a bucket in the Cloud to store your data

 A [bucket](https://datascience.ibm.com/docs/content/analyze-data/ml_dlaas_object_store.html) is a huge "folder" in the cloud.
 You use the bucket to put and get any file or folder (e.g., your datasets) using an api-style interface.

 #### 5.1.
 Create a cloud storage instance:

 First, lets create your own personal cloud storage instance to hold your bucket(s) and name the instance `my_instance`.

 ```
-bx resource service-instance-create `my_instance` cloud-object-storage lite global
+bx resource service-instance-create "my_instance" cloud-object-storage standard global
-bx resource service-instance `my_instance`
+bx resource service-instance "my_instance"
 ```

 #### 5.2.
 Get security credentials:

 We then create and get the credentials to `my_instance` and naming it `my_cli_key` so that you can create and access your bucket.

-Create key and print it:
+Create key, store it and print it:

 ```
 bx resource service-key-create "my_cli_key" Writer --instance-name "my_instance" --parameters '{"HMAC":true}' > /dev/null 2>&1